Matisse-Consortium/tools/README.md

 `pip install --user git+https://github.com/Matisse-Consortium/tools.git@<version>`

 `<version>` can be `master` (main version) or `0.1` (last stable version).<br>
-There are also the daily development branches --> The Latest one is robin.
+There are also the daily development branches --> The Latest one is `robin`.

 ### Quick use:
 1. `mat_autoPipeline.py <raw data directory>`